grapeofwrath/no/README.md

 This is what could be as simple as command aliases in my shell that I have decided to wrap up in a go module.
 Is this necessary?
 I think the name speaks for itself.
 However, it does tickle my fancy.
+This is currently built for flakes only.

 ```shell
 $ no --help